-Conclusions/Summary
+Conclusions / Summary for 2009/10

-- 33. The forecast overspend on the General Fund as compared to the working estimates is a net overspend of £839,100.
+- 34. The forecast overspend on the General Fund as compared to the working estimates is a net overspend of £839,100.
 Using the balance on the Building Control Reserve will reduce this by £170,000 to give a net overspend of £669,100.
-This net overspend amounts to 4.36% of Net District Council Expenditure for the financial year ending 2009/10. - 34.
-The HRA predicted underspend of £28,000 equates to 0.12% of gross expenditure.

-- 35. Capital has a predicted underspend of £20,300, which is 0.19% of gross expenditure. - 36.
-CorVu is now in use and will increasingly becoming the single source of performance management information.
+This net overspend amounts to 4.36% of Net District Council Expenditure for the financial year ending 2009/10. - 35.
+The HRA predicted underspend of £28,000 equates to 0.12% of gross expenditure. - 36.
+Capital has a predicted underspend of £ 20,300, which is 0.19% of gross expenditure. - 37.
+CorVu is now in use and will increasingly become the single source of performance management information.
 This improved transparency will enable the authority to look much closer at its performance management processes with a view to targeting those performance areas that require closest attention.